cscully-allison/data-ensemble-interview-artifacts/Codes.md

     * “And then for each of the processes, we might be capturing multiple fields of data.
 And sometimes this data could have a hierarchy of itself.
 But for most of the data that we are working with, we don't really capture that hierarchy, it's kind of condensed into something that is relatively flat…So flattening the data, in many cases make things a lot easier to work with.”

-- P8: calls tree a hiearchy but does not state the relationship between the nodes or indicate why it's a hierarchy
+- P8: calls tree a hierarchy but does not state the relationship between the nodes or indicate why it's a hierarchy

 ### Difficulty in concisely/accurately describing the tree